This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-PyObject #
+PyObject

-.
-However, pybind11 actually needs to interact with specific implementations of Python like CPython.
-So, how is “everything is an object” reflected in CPython?
-The answer is PyObject*
+As we all know, in Python, everything is an object, all objects.
+However, pybind11 actually needs to interact with specific Python implementations like CPython.
+So, what is the manifestation of “everything is an object” in CPython?
+The answer is PyObject*.
+Let’s now “see” Python and understand how actual Python code operates within CPython.

 x = [1, 2, 3]